 To estimate the effect of a pair of antagonistic muscles, we shifted one transfer function by 180° and then added it to the original.
-Shifting the phase requires multiplying by $e^{ip\delta}$ , where $\delta$ is the phase offset and p is the order of the HTF, so that the transfer function for the pair of antagonists is $H_p^{\text{ant}}(\alpha) = H_p(\alpha) + H_p(\alpha)e^{ip\pi} = H_p(\alpha) + (-1)^p H_p(\alpha)$ , which means doubling the even modes and cancelling out the odd ones.
+Shifting the phase requires multiplying by $e^{ip\delta}$, where δ is the phase offset and p is the order of the HTF, so that the transfer function for the pair of antagonists is $H_p^{ant}(\alpha) = H_p(\alpha) + H_p(\alpha)e^{ip\pi} = H_p(\alpha) + (-1)^p H_p(\alpha)$, which means doubling the even modes and cancelling out the odd ones.

-Results

-Whole body mechanics
+- Results - 208 Whole body mechanics

 We measured the body torque as a function of curvature and muscle activation phase.
-Figure 3 shows examples of the raw recordings at two stimulation phases (0.041 and 0.390), and Fig. 4A shows example of the resulting whole body work loops from the same individual.
-For all procedures, phase was defined relative to the center position, so that muscle shortening started at a phase of 0.25 and ended at 0.75, and the stimulation duration was always 30% of a cycle, enabling us to isolate the effect of muscle activation timing on mechanical response properties.
+Fig. 210 2A shows example whole body work loops.
+For all procedures, phase was defined relative to the 211 center position, so that muscle shortening started at a phase of 0.25 and ended at 0.75, and the 212 stimulation duration was always 30% of a cycle, enabling us to isolate the effect of muscle 213 activation timing on mechanical response properties.
+Note that there are two phases in our system: the strain phase, or the time in the shortening and lengthening cycle; and the activation phase, or the time when the muscle is stimulated.